 Some of the information you have requested is considered exempt under Section 21 of the Act, which applies to information which is available to you by other means.
-This exemption applies to the 2017/2023 rating list including property address and description.
+This exemption applies to the property address and description/type.
 This information can be obtained from the Valuation Office Agency's website - www.voa.gov.uk